ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 The Association may have such office(s) at such place(s), both within and without the State of Delaware as the Board of Directors from time to time determines.
 The President of the Association shall be in charge of each such office.

 Section 2.
 There shall also be a class of membership designated as "Associate" membership.
-Associate membership shall be open to libraries, trade associations, educational, religious, governmental, and not-for-profit institutions and to suppliers of products and services to the Regular membership.
+Associate membership shall be open to libraries, trade associations, educational, religious, governmental, and not-for-profit institutions and to any individual, partnership, or corporation primarily engaged in the creation and/or aggregation of entertainment media content to the Regular membership.
 Acceptance, rejection, termination and reinstatement of Associate membership shall be on the same basis as prescribed for Regular membership; however, an Associate member shall not be entitled to voting rights on matters presented for approval to the membership.

 B. Copyright Infringement